knative/docs/hack/docker/README.md

 # Development notes for working with mkdocs

-For details of how to use a container for local development, see the "Use the Docker container" section of the [Previewing Docs Locally](../../contribute-to-docs/getting-started/previewing-docs-locally.md#option-1-use-the-docker-container) page.
+For details about how to use a container for local development, see [Use the Docker container](../../contribute-to-docs/getting-started/previewing-docs-locally.md#option-1-use-the-docker-container) on the Previewing Docs Locally page.